knlyons/terraform/website/source/docs/providers/ibmcloud/d/infra_vlan.html.markdown

 The following arguments are supported:

 * `name` - (Required if the number nor router hostname are provided) The name of the VLAN, as it was defined in Bluemix Infrastructure (SoftLayer).
-Names can be found in the SoftLayer Customer Portal, by navigating to [Network > IP Management > VLANs](https://control.softlayer.com/network/vlans).
+Names can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans), by navigating to **Network > IP Management > VLANs**.
 * `number` - (Required if the name is not provided) The VLAN number, which can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).
 * `router_hostname` - (Required if the name is not provided) The primary VLAN router hostname, which can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).